Chrysler self shielded wires

 Once the self shielded, high level alloy particles and dust from grinding repairs get into your shop air how do you control it?
 The bottom line you don't have to worry about weld fume or dust controls if you make rational weld engineering decisions and refuse to use these weld consumables.

-The frustrated and very tense Chrysler plant manager informed me he had little respect for the weld advice coming from his corporate center and asked that I present a proposal to rectify the costly robot weld problems for the welded cross members.
+The frustrated and very tense Chrysler plant manager informed me he had little respect for the weld advice coming from his corporate center.
+He asked if I would present a proposal to the corporate engineering team responsible and rectify the costly robot weld problems for the welded cross members.

+WITH ROBOT WELD ISSUES, YOU FIRST HAVE TO RESOLVE THE PEOPLE ISSUES.
 I knew it would be a difficult task to convince the engineer who had made the weld wire decision, to admit that he had made a multi-million mistake about a simple two control weld process.
-I therefore proposed to the plant manager that rather than waste time trying to cut through egos or have exhaustive discussions, I simply would present to the Chrysler corporation engineering team responsible for the Neon cross members, the following practical proposal.
+I therefore proposed to the plant manager that rather than waste time trying to cut through egos in denial or have exhaustive discussions with inexperienced individuals, I would present to the Chrysler corporation engineering team responsible for the Neon cross members, the following practical proposal.

 I would simply MIG weld the parts with a robot using both the MIG and self shielded flux cored process and let the resulting mechanical tests, weld quality and productivity data from an outside, unbiased, testing agency speak for itself.